allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 >*Do not just read the new science, become it!*
 >
 >We have limited places to join our new cohort to quantify *Insulin Resistance* and metabolic status with fast and easy to use precsion lipid meters.
 Reduce your risk of developing metabolic disease or of suffereing a severe viral infection this winter.
 Track response to a meal to *home-in* on a non-inflammatory diet.
 Please consider donating at least $350 to participate in the project.
-LipidOne will set you up  to start this new movement by sending your very own Project Pack, complete with:
+LipidOne will set you up  to start this new movement by sending your very own LipidOne Pack, comprising:

 <br><hr>